mozilla/activate.mozilla.community/_pages/rust-hack.md

 ## Activity Format

-Get your community behind this exciting new programming language by running a learning event.
+For duration, we recommend at least 2-3 hours event with a minimum of 10 attendees.

 1. Put an event team together.
 Going alone is fine, but at least two people is advisable.
-Get in touch with the [[Rust Community Team](mailto:community@rust-lang.org)] and check the [Rust Community Calendar](https://calendar.google.com/calendar/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com) - maybe there's already people in your area.
+Check the [Rust Community Calendar](https://calendar.google.com/calendar/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com) - maybe there's already people in your area.
+You can also get in touch with  the [Rust Community Team](mailto:community@rust-lang.org) for additional support.
 2. Try to find people with Rust experience who want to help.
 If you find none, this is fine - many Hack and Learns started out by curious people.

+Some Mozillians have already done such sessions.
+For example see [past Mozilla Reps events](https://reps.mozilla.org/events/#/period/past/category/rust/).

+**2-4 Weeks Before the Event**

+1. Read the [event guide](/eventguide/) on how to set up an event page and how to organize an event.
-3. Choose a date and secure a venue.
-Fill the [event template](https://github.com/rust-community/events-team/issues/new?template=new_meetup.md&labels=meetup) for access to the calendar so that you can enter it there.
-It will then be sent around with Rusts weekly newsletter and promoted in other fashions.
+1. Choose a date and secure a venue.
+1. Fill the [event template](https://github.com/rust-community/events-team/issues/new?template=new_meetup.md&labels=meetup) for access to the calendar so that you can enter it there.
+It will then be sent around with Rust's weekly newsletter and promoted in other fashions.
-4. Setup the event on Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
+1. Setup the event on the Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
 Please make sure the initiative is set to "MozActivate" and the functional area indicates "Rust".

+**1 Week Before the Event**

-5. Get [Material](https://github.com/rust-community/resources) and print them to hand them out.
+1. Get [Material](https://github.com/rust-community/resources) and print them to hand them out.
 You can also ask the [Rust Community Team](mailto:community@rust-lang.org) if they can send some stickers.

-For duration, we recommend at least 2-3 hours event with a minimum of 10 attendees.

-Some Mozillians have already done such sessions.
-For example our [Community Spaces](https://wiki.mozilla.org/Participation/Community_Spaces) have, so you can reach out the them to ask for some guidance.
+1. Promote your event locally and online.

 ## Event Flow